Chinese Rice and Oat Porridge with Apple and Ginger for Breakfast Recipe

 Preparation

-- Rinse the rice in a sieve under running water until the water is almost clear.
+- Rinse the rice in a sieve under running water, rubbing it with your hand until the water is almost clear.
+The grains should look “glassy”, without a starchy coating.

 - Put the rice into a small pot, add the water, ginger slices, and a pinch of salt.
-Bring to a boil, then reduce the heat and cook for 10 minutes with the lid slightly ajar, stirring from time to time.
+Bring to a boil, then reduce the heat and cook for 10 minutes with the lid slightly ajar, stirring from time to time, until the rice swells and the liquid thickens slightly.

 - Meanwhile, wash the apple, remove the core, and cut it into small cubes.
-You can leave the skin on.
+Leave the skin on if it is thin and smooth – the pieces should hold their shape after a short cooking.

 Storage